jeff303/kc-repl/README.md

 There is an uberjar build of `kc-repl` that is capable of running basic operations using `java`.
 To use this mode, download (or build) the uberjar, then run:

+`java -Dclojure.core.async.pool-size=1 -jar kc-repl-*.jar /path/to/consumer.properties`

+The syntax for the Java runtime is more similar to the original Kafka command line tools.
+You can type `help` for a more complete list.

 ### Library